 I left the world.
 It was getting too heavy, surreal like a Dali nightmare.
 Clocks falling off trees, big blinking eyes in the clouds.
 Plus a pandemic was going on.
 The White House announced it on Friday and the Eagle didn’t fly.
 So I decided to leave the world.
-I made a deal with one of my dreams.
-The deal was–pick one of your dreams and you could be there.
+I made a deal with my dreams.
+The deal was–pick one of my dreams and I could be there.

 I chose the misted magical forest with a small stream running through it.
 This dream was special because it had a marvelous scent.
 Though my dreams are always in color most are not gifted with fragrance — this one was.
 As soon as I got there–I knew I made the right choice.
 I was in bliss the moment I opened my eyes.